NicsonMartinez/The-Tech-Academy-Python-Coding-Projects/GUI Drill 3/README.txt

 ------------------------------------------------------------------------------------------------------

-Txt files will be cut from the 'test-directory' folder and will get pasted in the 'test-directory-2' folder inside of the current project folder directory.
+Please use  the 'test-directory' folder (which has two .txt files) and paste in the 'test-directory-2' folder inside of the current project folder directory.

 Nicson Martinez